Peri Urban Councils welcome housing support

-Peri Urban Councils Victoria (PUCV) have today welcomed the Victorian Government's Housing Statement noting the Government's intention to begin the task of addressing the housing crisis in peri urban areas.
+Peri Urban Councils Victoria (PUCV) has today welcomed the Victorian Government's Housing Statement, noting the government's intention to begin the task of addressing the housing crisis in peri urban areas.

-PUCV Chair Cr Michael Leaney said the fast-growing fringe suburbs are feeling the pressures of population growth and this regional housing package is a first step in the right direction.
+PUCV Chair Cr Michael Leaney said the fast-growing fringe suburbs were feeling the pressures of population growth and this regional housing package was a first step in the right direction.

 “The Housing Statement contains some key initiatives that can, in the short-term, ease the pressure on a tight housing market, particularly the streamlining of larger housing developments, reducing some of the planning red tape for simple builds and helping more people get into the housing market with more money for the home buyer fund,” Cr Leaney said.

-PUCV notes however that in the bid for a more efficient planning system, community involvement will be reduced and this could create some local tensions, which will need to be considered.
+PUCV noted, however, that in the bid for a more efficient planning system, community involvement would be reduced and this could create some local tensions, which will needed to be considered.

 PUCV Chair Cr Michael Leaney said it was good to see that funds raised from the Short Stay Levy would be invested back into affordable housing, with 25% of this going to regional Victoria.